CrhistianMRe/raylib-tron/README.md

 ## How to compile?
 1. Install raylib and dependencies
 2. Have make installed to run the make file
-3. Run "make tronWindows" to generate tronGame.exe
+3. Run "make tronWindows" in the terminal to generate tronGame.exe
 4. Execute tronGame.exe
+Note: For linux users replace "tronWindows" with "tronLinux"

 ## Goal
 A Single-Console Video Game